jonasoesch/p9/paper.md

 A complete overview of the data that was collected passively can be found in appendix \ref{appendix-passivedata}.

-## Dependent variables
+## Measures

-To test the hypotheses described in section [-@sec:hypotheses], we have established several measures.
-A part of them was based on the answers the participants gave to a questionnaire that was displayed at the end of each mini-story.
-We have included the whole questionnaire in the supplementary material.
+To test the hypotheses described in section [-@sec:hypotheses] and based on the data collected we have established several measures.

+#### H1: Transitions understanding

+The main hypothesis was that the combined benefits of animated transitions would support readers in understanding the relationships between charts.
+We therefore coded their conclusions [@sec:qRelationship] based on the relationship that was implied by each transition [@sec:mortality-story and @sec:energy-story].
+This led to a measure called "**correct relationship**".

-#### H1: Relationship
+#### H2: Relationship

-After they had seen both charts, we asked participants what they concluded from them.
-If in their answer, they wondered, thought or assumed that something from the first chart was somehow related to something in the second chart, we coded the **relationship** measure as 1, otherwise as 0.
+In addition to coding the *correct relationship*, we also coded if they assumed any kind of relationship between the two charts in their answer.
+This measure is called **relationship**.

-#### H2: Causality
+#### H3: Causality

-Whenever the participant perceived a relationship, we also coded if she indicated causality.
-If the participant used words like *due to*, *caused*, *because*, *led to* or similar, we coded a measure **causal** to be 1; 0 otherwise.
+Whenever the participant perceived a relationship, we also coded if his answer indicated that he assumed a causal relationship.
+We called this measure **causal**.

-#### H3: Cueing

-If animation has a cueing effect, it should focus the participant on certain characters.
-One first effect that we predict is that this will lead people to mention fewer characters in their conclusions.
-During the coding phase, we, therefore, counted the **number of characters mentioned**.
-We not only included characters that were directly visible but also groupings of characters like "green energy sources" to count as one.

-Secondly, we predicted that guiding the reader's attention to the characters the author intended would lead participants to interpret relationships according to what the author wanted to convey.
-We called this measure "**correct relationship**".
-Whenever we found the mention of a *relationship* during the coding, we compared it with the story the author wanted to tell (see section [-@sec:experiment-overview]).
-When the participant came to the same conclusion, we coded this measure as 1 and otherwise as 0.

 #### H4: Object constancy

 If animated transitions would support object constancy, participants would need fewer transitions to come to their conclusion because their cognitive load would be reduced.
 We, therefore, measured the **number of transitions** between the two charts.
 When the transition was animated the participants needed to cross the 10% and then the 90% threshold successively (or the inverse) to be counted as one transition.

+#### H5: Highlighting

+If animation has a cueing effect, it should focus the participant on certain characters.
+We predicted therefore that this will lead people to mention fewer characters in their conclusions.
+The **number of characters mentioned** in each coding was therefore coded.
+We not only included characters that were directly visible but also groupings of characters like "green energy sources" to count as one [@sec:our-model].

-#### H5: Engagement
+#### H6: Engagement

-The literature suggests that animated transitions will lead to higher reader engagement.
-To measure this, we have used
+Engagement was measured by calculating the mean of the answers on the **focused attention** sub-scale of the *user engagement questionnaire* [@Obrien-18:practicalapproach].

 We considered **word count** to be another proxy for engagement.
 As the participants were in a task-oriented setting, we generally expected them to not lose their time with long answers.
 If answers turn out to be considerably longer in one of the scenarios, we assumed that it was because it engaged them.

+Finally, we have used *sentiment analysis* on the participants answers.
+We assumed, that if there was a difference in engagement, this might lead to a more confident or positive tone in the answers.
+To analyze the answers, we have used IBM Watson [@Kaminski-19:scienceservice] which gives ratings for different types of "tones" in the text.
+Watson identifies the degree to which a text is *analytical*, *confident*, *tentative*, *fearful*, *joyful* or *sad*.

+Because we would not expect highly emotional language in our answer, we decided to look further into the three dimensions: **analytical tone**, **confident tone**, and **tentative tone**.

+## Data analysis

+### Calculation of measures

+#### Total duration

+The duration was calculated by excluding times of inactivity.
+We considered timespans of more than 30 seconds without scrolling or typing to be *inactive time*.

+#### Typing time

+Typing time was calculated by summing all the times between recorded keystrokes (excluding *inactive time*).

+#### Viewing time

+This was defined as *total duration* minus *typing* and *inactive time*.

+#### Scroll position

+The scroll position was normalized to the distance between the beginning of the first chart and the beginning of the second chart.

+#### Transition count

+Transition count was calculated based on *scroll position* and *time*.
+Each time the scroll position passed from lower then 10% to greater than 90% (or the inverse), was counted as one transition.

+#### Drawing performance

+Each time a chart was redrawn during an animated transition was recorded (together with scrolling).
+To calculate the drawing performance we considered redraws within less than 0.5 seconds.
+We considered every timespan between redraws that was longer to be due to user inactivity.
+The mean of all shorter timespans was used to calculate the mean framerate per mini-story.
+Everything below 20 frames per second was considered *slow*.

+### Statistical evaluation

+To evaluate how the conditions differed, the *means* of the above measures where compared.
+To find if the conditions differed significantly a *two-sided t-test* was employed to calculate the *p-value*.
+Finally, the *means* with their respective *95% confidence intervals* were plotted against each other to give a clearer picture of the distributions.

+The complete analysis can be found in appendix \ref{annex-dataanalysis}.

 ### Other factors considered